Update: Since this article was published, we gathered all our tips on webinar promotion in this Webinar Promotion Checklist

 Boost your webinar promotion after the webinar

-Deliver a special attention to those people at the end of the webinar.
-Send the video, the slides, a transcript of the questions, maybe even some data (e.g poll results).
+Always remember to follow up!
+Send the video, the slides, a transcript of the questions, maybe even some data (like poll results).
 This way, you ensure more visibility and a better conversion next time.

 17 Repurpose your content